humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-08-15-setting-up-ssl-on-an-amazon-elastic-load-balancer.md

 ### Certificate chain

-Don&#8217;t be fooled by the AWS dialog, the certificate chain isn&#8217;t really optional when your ELB is talking directly to a browser.
+Don't be fooled by the AWS dialog, the certificate chain isn't really optional when your ELB is talking directly to a browser.
 The certificate chain is the part that verifies that fully verifies which certificate authority issued the certificate and therefore whether or not the browser can trust that the domain certificate is valid.
 Different browsers handle things in different ways, but if you are missing the certificate chain and Firefox, you get a pretty scary warning page:

 [<img src="/images/wp-content/uploads/2012/08/ffssl-300x175.png" alt="Firefox SSL warning page" title="" width="300" height="175" />][3]